Knowing how to prepare for wildfire season has never been more urgent for those in high-risk areas.

 Wildfire Preparation for Community Associations

-• Storing away porch furniture, plants, doormats, and other outdoor items to prevent them from igniting during a wildfire.
+- Storing away porch furniture, plants, doormats, and other outdoor items to prevent them from igniting during a wildfire

-• Keeping lawns hydrated and maintained to avoid dry grass fueling flames
+- Keeping lawns hydrated and maintained to avoid dry grass fueling flames

-The Best Time for Wildfire Preparation is Now
+The Best Time for Wildfire Preparation Is Now

-As Northern California continues to be seared by blazes, it’s important to understand how wildfires can impact your property, and what you can do to minimize damage.
+It’s important to understand how wildfires can impact your property, and what you can do to minimize damage.
 For the well-being of your business, property, and tenants, take steps today to prepare and you’ll be in a much better position down the line.

 Read more on Maintenance